 Articles on Tech Collective are generally topical in nature such as their recent article about the cannabis revolution in Southeast Asia, as well as their focus on COVID-19 and the impact on startups in the region.

 The goal with your topical content is to gain a spike in views on your website.
 You want the content to have a large number of views at first, while it is still relevant.
 You expect this to taper off soon, at which point you will create another spike with a new piece of topical content.

 Why you need both

 It is common to wonder why you need both evergreen and topical content.
 After all, why is topical content necessary if evergreen content lasts?
 There are actually a few important reasons for this.
-One of them is that spike in views that topical content should create.
+One of them is the spike in views that topical content should create.
 Regularly publishing topical content leads to consistent spikes, benefiting your brand and boosting your potential leads.

 Additionally, by utilising both strategies together, you can show that your brand is a thought leader.
 You can show those who visit your website that you are knowledgeable about the elements of the industry that will never change, such as how to complete relevant tasks.
 You also show that you remain up-to-date with relevant industry advances and events.
 Clients always want to work with companies that are aware of the latest methods and products, as these tend to lead to the best results.

-Want to learn more about how content-writing ties into your brand’s PR strategy?
-Drop us a line at email@example.com
+Want to learn more about how content writing ties into your brand’s PR strategy?
+Drop us a line at [email protected]